driessenslucas/researchproject/README.md

 ### Sub Research Questions

-1. Which virtual environments exist to train a virtual RF-car?
+1. Which virtual environments exist to train a virtual RC-car?

 2. Which reinforcement learning techniques can I best use in this application?